Transport: shipping - litigation and regulation in United States

 - Acting on behalf of DryShips in connection with putative securities fraud class action cases brought in the US District Court for the Eastern District of New York concerning stock splits and securities issuances.

 Winston & Strawn LLP has a strong track record in high-stakes maritime litigation, but is recognized in particular for its expertise in US flagging issues and Jones Act compliance.
 Headed by Charlie Papavizas, the team acts for a variety of clients in the industry, but is especially experienced in acting for terminal operators and carriers in matters involving the Federal Maritime Commission, and other federal agencies.
 In one standout highlight, Papavizas is acting for American Petroleum Institute in a case brought against the US Customs and Border Protection Agency by two US shipping and shipyard trade associations regarding the interpretation of the Jones Act determining the types of vessels able to provide certain services in the Gulf of Mexico.
 The practice group is also rated for its experience in the offshore wind industry.
-Allen Black and Bryant Gardner are also recommended in the DC-based team, acting for key clients including Liberty Maritime Corporation and Schuyler Line Navigation Company.
-Gerald Morrissey left for Holland & Knight LLP.
+Bryant Gardner is also recommended in the DC-based team.
+Gerald Morrissey left for Holland & Knight LLP, and Allen Black joined Mills Black LLP.

 Liberty Maritime Corporation